Women's Champions League: Wolfsburg beat Barcelona to advance to final | DW | 25.08.2020

 Having already won the women's Bundesliga and the German Cup, Tuesday night's victory, as slim as it was, kept Wolfsburg's aspirations of winning a second treble in club history alive.
 They now move on to face either Olympique Lyon or Paris Saint-Germain in Sunday's final.

-Then we will find out whether Svenja Huth was right in her assertion that Bayern completing their treble a week earlier really was "a good omen."
+Only then we will find out whether Svenja Huth was right in her supposition that Bayern completing their treble a week earlier really was "a good omen."

+Bayern Munich looked anything but underdogs in their clash against Lyon in the Champions League quarterfinals.
+A brave display wasn't enough, however, as the defending champions ran out 2-1 victors.